 They hold onto heat really well.
 It will not only crisp the edges nicely but the cookie will also continues cooking after the skillet is taken out of the oven.

 In my opinion, cast iron is a must for this one.

 The options for cookie dough and ice cream are only as limited to your imagination.
 Use whatever you’d like to.

 There are so many delicious premade cookie dough flavors, Any one here would work wonderfully.

 Mix and match any cookie dough flavor and ice cream that you can think of.
 This dessert can be made into so many variations.

-How to make this skillet cookie even better:
+How to make this chocolate chip cookie cast iron skillet even better: